Description

 Second Angel (v8)

 John says that the second angel followed the first.
 So these angelic proclamations occur in chronological sequence.
 He declares, "Fallen, fallen is Babylon the great city!
 She made all the nations drink of the wine of her immoral passion.”
 Chapters 17 and 18 deal with the fall of 'Mystery Babylon' in much greater detail, and this declaration "Fallen, fallen is Babylon the great" is repeated in Revelation 18:2.
 It comes originally from Isaiah 21:9, in an oracle against Arabia.
-Isaiah 21 prophesies an attack on Arabia by the Medes and Elamites (parts of modern-day Iran).
-This results in an Arabian refugee crisis, with the people of Kedar in central Arabia fleeing to Dedan and Tema in northern Saudi Arabia.
-According to Isaiah 21:16, this Arabia crisis will last for one calendar year before Kedar (Mystery Babylon) is finally and decisively destroyed.
-It is significant that this second angelic proclamation places the fall of Mystery Babylon some time before Jesus returns upon a cloud (v14) at the seventh trumpet.
+Isaiah 21 prophesies an invasion of the Arabian Peninsula by the Medes and Elamites (parts of modern-day Iran).
+This results in an Arabian refugee crisis, with people being displaced towards Dedan and Tema in northern Saudi Arabia.
+According to Isaiah 21:16, this Arabian crisis will last for one calendar year before 'the splendour of Kedar' comes to an end.
+This destruction of Kedar likely equates to the sudden destruction of Mystery Babylon when she is burned with fire (Revelation 18:8).

-The second part of the proclamation, "She made all the nations drink of the wine of her immoral passion" has several possible meanings, which I will discuss in more detail in chapters 17 to 18.
-Spiritually speaking, her immoral passion is Saudi Arabia's passion for Allah, the false god of Islam.
+The second part of the proclamation, "She made all the nations drink of the wine of her immoral passion", relates to Saudi Arabia's export of Islam.
+Not only did Islam arise out of Arabia in the 7th century AD, but since the 1970's, Saudi Arabia has used billions of its oil dollars to build mosques around the world and to export its fundamentalist form of Islam known as Wahhabism, or Salafism.
+Saudi Arabia's immoral passion is for Allah, the false god of Islam.
 Biblically, worship of a false god is seen as a kind of spiritual immorality, like adultery or prostitution.
 By exporting Islam around the world, Saudi Arabia makes the nations drink the wine of her immorality.
-Economically speaking, her export of oil causes the nations to commit economic immorality with her.
-Their interest in Saudi Arabia's oil and in her trade causes them to overlook her oppression and human rights abuses.
-They sell her arms, knowing that she may use them to oppress and kill innocent people.
+It is possible that Saudi Arabia's export of oil is also in view here.
+The nations' interest in Saudi Arabia's oil and in her trade causes them to overlook her oppression and human rights abuses.
+And so, in a sense, they commit economic immorality with her.

 Third Angel (v9-13)